 Our Spider Bites (Including Black Widow and Brown Recluse) Main Article provides a comprehensive look at the who, what, when and how of Spider Bites (Including Black Widow and Brown Recluse)

-Definition of Spider bites
+Medical Definition of Spider bites

 Spider bites: Bites from spiders.
 These are usually irritating, but not poisonous.
 Localized reddening and swelling are common and pass within a few days.
 A few spiders are poisonous, in the US notably the black widow and brown recluse (brown fiddler).
 Bites from these spiders require emergency treatment, especially for children.